COMMUNITY REDEVELOPMENT, INC. ANNOUNCES BOARD OF DIRECTORS ACTIONS

 • Launching a Performing and Non-Performing Note Business

-• Development of a property in San Antonio with Joint Venture Partner Pioneer Development
+• Development of a property in San Antonio with JV Partner Pioneer Development

 • Developing Property under Mosaic Brand